publiccodenet/about/activities/philanthropic-fundraising/donating-netherlands.md

 ## Tax deductability

-You may deduct a donation to an ANBI (public benefit organization) in your income tax return.
-However, the conditions are different for a periodic gift and an ordinairy gift.
+You may deduct a donation to an ANBI (public benefit organization) in your Dutch income tax return.
+However, the conditions are different for a repeated (periodic) gift and one-off (ordinary) gift.

 ### Periodic donation